 In our recent survey of professional photographers, an overwhelming 98% said they love their job.
-Yes, that’s right – 98%.
-That’s one happy bunch of people.
+Yes, that’s right – nearly everyone we asked.
+That’s one happy bunch of people and a beckoning finger to anyone thinking they might become a professional photographer.
+(Although we're still a bit sad for the 2% who aren't apparently in love with what they do.)

 And the reason?
-Top answer was the ability to capture their clients’ special moments and make their customers happy.
+Top answer among our cheery respondents was their capacity to capture their clients’ special moments and make their customers happy.
 Perhaps not all that surprising.

-Balancing that selflessness, however, were more practical reasons related to photographers’ own wellbeing and included:
+Balancing that selflessness, however, were more practical reasons to beome a professional photographer related to photographers’ own wellbeing and included:

 - Being able to be creative